WebsiteBaker-modules/wb-forum/README.md

 Attention to the call of JavaScript (filename.js) more than once in the template which would make problems.
 Perhaps you need to comment the last line out with "//".

 ##### Using the module:
-Add a new page with the type "forum".
+Add a new page with the type «forum».
 Check the page administration if a usergroup should get permissions to modify/delete the page.
 Click on the settings button.
 The settings are self explanatory.
 Use existent email addresses, if you want a message about new post in the forum!
 Change it to your wishes, save it or cancel the settings page.

-Create a new forum and write a title (by example "motor cars").
+Create a new forum and write a title (e.g. «motor cars»).
 Describe the forum (e.g. «motor cars since 2000»).
 Display order is empty for the first forum.
 When you have more forums you can order the forums here with a number.
 Parent forum is also empty "-" for the first forum.